 Welcome to the Traditional Asian Heritage Diet Brochure

-Learn more about the health beneﬁts and the “how-to” of the traditional Asian Heritage Diet, with our Welcome to the Asian Heritage Diet brochure.
-This trifold brochure, available either as a downloadable PDF or in hard copy, includes the 8 simple steps above, plus more – to introduce you to the Asian Diet.
+Learn more about the health beneﬁts and the “how-to’s” of the traditional Asian Heritage Diet, with our Welcome to the Asian Heritage Diet brochure.
+This trifold brochure includes the Asian Heritage Diet pyramid, the 8 simple steps above, plus more – to introduce you to the Asian Diet.

 Foods & Flavors of the Asian Heritage Diet

 Whether you choose familiar vegetables, fruits, grains and other foods and ﬂavor them with Asian spices, or experiment with less familiar ingredients from an Asian market, you’ll ﬁnd plenty of delicious choices.

 The Asian Diet and Health

 Residents of Okinawa, oﬀ the coast of Japan, have traditionally been one of the longest-lived populations on earth.
 Incidence of heart disease, cancer, and obesity are much rarer in most Asian societies than in Western countries.
 (Cardiovascular death rates in Japan, for instance, are less than half those in the U.S.) What is it about the Asian diet that accounts for these health advantages?
 Oldways’ Asian Diet Pyramid helps to explain.

 Asian countries hold nearly half the world’s population, and their traditional foods vary in many respects.
 With a geographical base including countries as diverse as Bangladesh, Cambodia, China, India, Indonesian, Japan, Laos, Malaysia, Mongolia, Myanmar, Nepal, North Korea, South Korea, Philippines, Singapore, Taiwan, Thailand, and Vietnam, the traditional Asian Diet covers a lot of territory, in both a geographical and a culinary sense.
 Yet Asian diets also hold much in common.